 Of course, as with any approach to business solutions, it’s important to weigh all the considerations in order to make the best decision for your company’s unique needs.
 There can be both pros and cons in migrating to an intelligent call routing system.

-- Calling a call center with ICR significantly increases the liklihood that the caller will be connected with the agent best-suited to help fully accomplish his/her purpose of the call and deliver the best customer experience in the process.
+- Calling a call center with ICR significantly increases the likelihood that the caller will be connected with the agent best-suited to help fully accomplish his/her purpose of the call and deliver the best customer experience in the process

-- ICR systems substantially reduce wasted payroll time by eliminating the high frequency of cases in which callers are forced to repeat their explanations of their problem to multiple agents before finally being connected to the person who can actually solve their problem.
+- Intelligent call routing systems substantially reduce wasted payroll time by eliminating the high frequency of cases in which callers are forced to repeat their explanations of their problem to multiple agents before finally being connected to the person who can actually solve their problem

-- Customer service costs are reduced by having an auto-attendant managing call routing in high volume call centers and other business operating environments.
+- Customer service costs are reduced by having an auto-attendant system managing call routing in high volume call centers and other business operating environments

 Does My Call Center Need Intelligent Routing?